GatiAher/gatiaher-hugo/content/projects/Data-Structures-for-Large-Scale-Information-Retrieval.md

 ### 5.2 Bloom Filters: Fast, Compact, and Sometimes Wrong

 BitFunnel uses minimal space while enabling rapid querying of the fresh collection of documents that have not been batch updated into the main inverted index.
 It does this by representing each document in the corpus by a signature.
 This signature is a Bloom filter representing the set of terms in the document (see Figure 9).
-A Bloom filter is a probabilistic data structure, meaning that it does not store the terms directly, it just stores indicators (a.k.a. hashes, probes) of each term’s presence.
+A Bloom filter is a probabilistic data structure, meaning it does not store the terms directly, it stores indicators (a.k.a. hashes, probes) of each term’s presence.

 {{< figure
 src="/Data-Structures-for-Large-Scale-Information-Retrieval/bloom_filter.png"